We Dodged Ethics for Behavioral Restrictions

 This is not a new observation

-Malcolm X named this a long time ago.
+Malcolm X named the structure a long time ago.
 He pointed out that the moral framework of non-violence was preached almost exclusively at the people being violently subjugated.
 The state could deploy violence freely and call it law.
 White citizens could deploy violence freely and call it self-defense.
 Black people responding in kind were told they were betraying the moral cause.
 Non-violence was not a universal ethical principle.
 It was a behavioral restriction selectively applied to the people whose violence would threaten the existing order.

 Even Martin Luther King saw this.
 In Letter from a Birmingham Jail he wrote that the white moderate, the person who prefers "a negative peace which is the absence of tension to a positive peace which is the presence of justice," was a greater obstacle to freedom than the Klansman.
 He also said that a riot is the language of the unheard.
 King is the canonical pacifist of the American imagination, and his actual writing is full of acknowledgments that the form-over-content framework is a tool of oppression, not a moral law.